wwwaylon/wwwaylon.github.io/aboutme2.md

 <div class="pf-split pf-split-top">
 <div>
 <p class="pf-project-num">04</p>
-<h3>Finding the signal in complex data</h3>
+<h3>Finding the signal in incomplete data</h3>
 <p class="pf-project-sub">Missing data and scalable quantitative methods</p>
 <p class="pf-methods">Missing data · Dimension reduction · Principal component analysis · Computational statistics</p>
 </div>
 <div>
-<p class="pf-question">How can researchers preserve useful information when real-world datasets are incomplete?</p>
+<p class="pf-question">How can researchers preserve valid inference when real-world data are incomplete?</p>
 <div class="pf-subcols">
 <div>
 <span class="pf-label">The challenge</span>
-<p class="pf-body-sm">Missing data are rarely a technical inconvenience: how missing observations are handled can change a study's conclusions.
-Large datasets hold thousands of potentially useful variables, but including them directly is often computationally impractical.</p>
+<p class="pf-body-sm">Missing data are rarely just a technical inconvenience: how missing observations are handled can change a study’s conclusions.
+At the same time, modern datasets often contain hundreds or thousands of potentially informative variables, creating challenges for both statistical modeling and computation.</p>
 </div>
 <div>
-<span class="pf-label">My approach</span>
+<span class="pf-label">My work</span>
-<p class="pf-body-sm">My methodological research examines how auxiliary information can be brought into missing-data analyses, including dimension-reduction techniques for finding the useful signal inside large datasets.
-The goal is methods that are both statistically rigorous and practically scalable.</p>
+<p class="pf-body-sm">My methodological research examines how auxiliary information can be incorporated into missing-data analyses, including the use of dimension-reduction techniques to identify useful signal within high-dimensional datasets.
+I focus on methods that balance statistical rigor with computational practicality, allowing researchers to make better use of complex, incomplete data without introducing unnecessary complexity.</p>
 </div>
 </div>
-<p class="pf-note"><strong>Why it matters —</strong> the most sophisticated method is not necessarily the most useful one.
-I care about approaches that improve inference while staying practical enough for researchers working with real data.</p>
+<p class="pf-note"><strong>Why it matters -</strong> Better inference depends not only on the models we choose, but on how we represent and use the information contained in our data.
+I am interested in methods that make complex data more informative, analyses more robust, and rigorous statistical approaches practical for researchers working with real-world datasets.</p>
 </div>
 </div>
 </article>